so-w-on/so-w-on.github.io/_posts/2026-01-03-Houston, do you copy.md

 - Expected latency: *on the way!*

 # Observation phase
+The goal in this phase is to establish a baseline communication behavior between the Flight Controller (FC) and the Ground Control Station (GCS).

 ## Passive traffic capture method:
 An efficient attacker knows to do nothing and only listen at the first phase.
 We will do the same here.
 *on the way!*